josephpipitone/nodejs-crypto-tracker/README.md

 1. Start the server: `npm start`
 2. Open your browser and go to `http://localhost:3000`
-3. The dashboard will load with current prices and predictions
+3. The dashboard will load with current prices and slope analysis
 4. Click "Refresh Data" to update all information

 ## Deployment